 Finally, each cell shows the name of the motivational goal.
-Above the goal you will find goal-related descriptors of the things people want to feel more of.
-From a human personality perspective, these are the things that will incentivise and motivate people who have a 'promotion' regulatory focus (seeking positive outcomes).
-Below the goal you will see descriptors of the things people want to feel less of or avoid.
-These will incentivise and motivate people who have a 'prevention' regulatory focus (avoiding negative outcomes)
+Above the goal you will find descriptors of the things people want to feel more of (above), and below you'll see things they want to feel less of or avoid.
+These correspond to goals for people who are motivated, respectively, by a 'promotion' regulatory focus (seeking positive outcomes), and those motivated by a 'prevention' regulatory focus (avoiding negative outcomes).